 You’ll be encouraged to develop a forward-thinking approach to strategy development, creating resilient and flexible strategies that will give you a competitive advantage when entering senior management or executive roles.
 The MSc International Logistics and Supply Chain Management is accredited by three leading professional bodies, including the Chartered Institute of Logistics and Transport, the Chartered Institute of Procurement and Supply, and the Institute of Operations Management.
 Course content is also reviewed by a panel of industry advisors, so you can be sure that your studies are relevant to the workplace and your new-found expertise enable you to become a valuable asset to employers.

 There are two main study routes to gain the MSc International Logistics and Supply Chain Management degree.
-The multi-accredited route requires you to study nine core modules (listed below).
+The multi-accredited route requires you to study six core modules from the list below.
 The diet of modules has been specifically designed to provide you with a unique blend of strategy, operations management, and globalisation, underpinned by issues relating to sustainability to enable you to thrive in industry beyond graduation.
 Core modules include:

+All students will be taught by a team of renowned experts, who bring the latest developments and research direct to the classroom.
+Your studies will be underpinned by the latest research undertaken by the University’s Supply Chain, Operations and Procurement Excellence (SCOPE) research group.
 Many of our teaching staff are actively involved with our commercial and research centres and work closely with industry conducting research and consultancy.
-Most recently, staff have worked with local government and well established firms such as BAE Systems.
 For you, this means you will be taught by academics who are at the forefront of their specialist field.

 Each module is assessed through assignments and is completely coursework based, meaning you don’t have to worry about revising for examinations.